martinverhey/csv_to_list_for_web/README.md

 I tested several csv files, some are working but some aren't.
 What's the origin of this, is it an format reason?
 How to make every csv fonctionnal/readable?

-I added some csv for testing
+I added some csv for testing into the `csv folder` for example
-for example
 `kindacode.csv` and `data-2.csv` are working.
 Everything is in a listitem.
 ![image](https://user-images.githubusercontent.com/33153750/151216473-abfc6507-fe37-4cf0-a19f-d11bf288a564.png)